 “People who have psychiatric disorders — depression, bipolar disorder, or other mental disorders — face an increased risk of suicide,” says Schabbing.
 “Signals of a problem can be social withdrawal, loss of pleasure in activities once enjoyed, low energy, and not sleeping enough or sleeping too much.”

-“For everyone, social media create pressure to fit in,” she adds.
-“That in itself can cause anxiety.”
+“For everyone, social media may create pressure to fit in, which can cause anxiety.”

 What you can do